 The shores of Pigeon Point beach are endowed with groves of lush tropical trees, including big banyans, that tower high above the sands.
 From this beach you can take in great views of the coast and nearby Martinique.
 This quaint little beach is covered in soft white sands, and is an ideal place for a picnic.

-Unfortunately, you won't find any public restrooms along this coastline, though you may be able to use the facilities at a nearby business.
+Please note that public restrooms are not available, so those of you traveling with small children may want to consider another spot.
 Pigeon point beach is part of the Pigeon Island National Historic Park, meaning it is well cared for.
 The island joins St. Lucia's mainland by causeway, meaning ti's easy to reach as well.

-If you want to combine some cultural exploration with your trip to the beach, you might want to consider visiting St. Lucia Folk Research Centre.
-This museum is located five and a half miles away, and might make a nice break from the midday sun.
+If you want to mix a little culture with your trip to the beach, you may want to consider visiting St. Lucia Folk Research Centre.
+This museum is located five and a half miles away, giving beachgoers the chance to escape that hot midday sunshine.

-The beach is one type of attraction you can visit, but there's plenty else to see during your stay.
-The table below lists other attractions that are nearby.
+Beaches are one type of attraction you can visit, but there's even more to see during your stay.
+The following chart includes some other attractions close-by.

 |Fort Rodney||Historical Site||0.4||W||Pigeon Island|